phibal12/QFLC-Dashboard/README.md

 # 🌌 QF-LC Project Dashboard
 **Quantum Field Lens Coding: Theory, Algorithm, and Simulation**

 Welcome to the central hub for the **Quantum Field Lens Coding (QF-LC)** project.
-This dashboard provides direct access to all research assets, licensing, and implementation tools derived from the UVicSpace | Institutional Repository at [https://uvic.ca](https://hdl.handle.net/1828/23705){:target="_blank"} as the dissertation research.
+This dashboard provides direct access to all research assets, licensing, and implementation tools derived from

+UVicSpace | Institutional Repository at [https://hdl.handle.net/1828/23705](https://hdl.handle.net/1828/23705)<!-- {:target="_blank"} --> as the dissertation research.

 ---